Common Mortgage Scams In 2023 And How To Avoid Them

 - Report the fraud to relevant authorities – FBI, U.S. Attorney’s Office, State Attorney’s Office, Federal Trade Commission or the Consumer Financial Protection Bureau.

-The Bottom Line: Know How To Identify A Mortgage Scam
+The Bottom Line: Know How To Identify Mortgage Fraud

 Mortgage scams adjust based on economic changes and adaptations to lending practices, making them reactive and persuasive.
-Be vigilant about the credentials of the people you work with when you’re purchasing a home, refinancing or if you’re in a financially insecure situation.
+Be vigilant about the credentials of the people you work with when you’re purchasing a home or refinancing or if you’re in a financially insecure situation.

 Now that you’re armed with this important knowledge, start the mortgage process today if you’re feeling confident and prepared to become a homeowner.